Release Date: October 13, 2015

 About Corban Addison

-Corban Addison is the author of two international bestselling novels, A Walk Across the Sun and The Garden of Burning Sand, which together have been published in over 20 countries.
+Corban Addison is the author of two international bestselling novels, A Walk Across the Sun and The Garden of Burning Sand, which together has been published in over 20 countries.
 His third novel, The Tears of Dark Water, will be released in the fall of 2015.
 An attorney, activist, and world traveler, he is a supporter of human rights and social justice causes around the world.
 He lives with his wife and children in Virginia.
 Website: corbanaddison.com, Facebook: CorbanAddison, Twitter: @CorbanAddison.